yumna-khan/scRNA-seq-analysis/README.md

 Based on these metrics, cells were filtered to retain high-quality cells with `percent.mt < 10, nFeature_RNA > 200, and nFeature_RNA < 4000`.
 A new Seurat object containing only filtered cells was then created for downstream analysis.

 ### 3. Normalization & Scaling
 Prior to normalization, the filtered Seurat object was transferred to a high-performance computing (HPC) environment for efficient processing.
-Normalization was performed using the `SCTransform` method implemented in the Seurat package.
+Normalization was performed in R (4.5.0) using the `SCTransform` method implemented in the Seurat package.
 SCTransform performs normalization, scaling, and variance stabilization in a single step using a regularized negative binomial regression model, which accounts for sequencing depth and technical variability (Hafemeister & Satija, 2019).

 During normalization, unwanted sources of technical variation were regressed out using the `vars.to.regress` parameter.
 Highly variable genes (HVGs) were identified using `variable.features.n = 3000`, and the `method = "glmGamPoi"` option was used to improve computational efficiency during model fitting (Choudhary et al., 2023).

 SCTransform normalization was executed on the HPC using an [R Script](code/normalize/run_normalization.R) submitted via a [shell job script](code/normalize/normalize_job.sh).

 ### 4. Clustering
+Following SCTransform normalization, the dataset was subjected to Principal Component Analysis (PCA) using the `RunPCA` function in the Seurat package.
+To determine the number of principal components (PCs) to retain, an elbow plot was generated for the first 50 PCs.
+Based on the point at which the standard deviation plateaued, the first 30 PCs were selected for downstream analysis.

+PCA embeddings were also examined to assess potential batch effects across samples.
+As cells from different time points did not form distinct, segregated clusters, batch correction methods such as Harmony were not applied.

+To identify distinct cell populations, a shared nearest neighbor (SNN) graph was constructed using the `FindNeighbors` function based on the selected 30 PCs.
+Graph-based clustering was then performed using the `Louvain` algorithm implemented in the `FindClusters` function.
+To evaluate clustering resolution, two resolutions (0.6 and 0.9) were tested, consistent with parameters reported in the original study (Kazer et al., 2024).
+Based on visual inspection of cluster separation and biological interpretability, a resolution of 0.6 was selected for downstream analysis.

+For visualization and assessment of cluster structure, UMAP was performed using the same 30 PCs.
+UMAP plots were generated and colored by original sample identity (`orig.ident`) to assess potential batch effects, and by cluster identity to evaluate the biological organization of the data.

+All analyses were executed on a high-performance computing (HPC) environment using R scripts submitted via SLURM job scheduling.

 ### 5. Annotation